TeamGloomy/TeamGloomy.github.io/pages/mydoc/gtr_accelerometer.md

 ### DWC Plugin

-There is a plugin to view the accelerometer information.
-It can be activated under Settings -> General -> Built-in Plugins.
+There is a plugin to assist in gathering data and analysing it.
-It can then be found under Settings -> Machine Specific -> Accelerometer
+It is called input shaper plugin and can be found on the [duet forum](http://forum.duet.com)

 ### Usage